RedshiftRobotics3676/2026-Redshift-Base/README.md

 #### Verify your installation
 Run `java -version` to verify that you have properly installed Java and that it is using version 17.

+## Tools

+### Advantage Kit
+Logging is a key debugging strategy for understanding what went wrong in your code or how to make improvements.
+Advantage Kit serves as a comprehensive logging tool that enables you to collect all sensor data, inputs, and outputs so you can replay what happened in a match by using a simulation.
+The [Advantage Kit manual swerve drive with Talon FX](https://docs.advantagekit.org/getting-started/template-projects/talonfx-swerve-template/) serves as our base swerve implementation.

+### CTRE Swerve API
+Our base swerve code interacts with the CTRE Swerve API using 4 core classes:
+- `SwerveDrivetrainConstants`: Handles characteristicsof the robot that are not module specific(CAN bus, Pigeon 2 ID, etc).
+- `SwerveModuleConstantsFactory`: Factory class that is used to instantiate `SwerveModuleConstants` for each module on the robot.
+- `SwerveModuleConstants`: Represents the characteristics for a given module.
+- `SwerveDrivetrain`: Created using `SwerveDrivetrainConstants` and a `SwerveModuleConstants` for each module.
+Used to control the swerve drivetrain.

+For more information view the [swerve api article](https://v6.docs.ctr-electronics.com/en/latest/docs/api-reference/mechanisms/swerve/swerve-builder-api.html) and the [swerve requests article](https://v6.docs.ctr-electronics.com/en/latest/docs/api-reference/mechanisms/swerve/swerve-builder-api.html).

+### MapleSim
+Although less useful once we have access to a physical robot, MapleSim is a powerful physics simulation tool that can emulate robot movement and interaction with game pieces.
+More details on the simulation integration with CTRE Swerve and Advantage Kit can be found [here](https://v6.docs.ctr-electronics.com/en/latest/docs/api-reference/simulation/simulation-intro.html).

+### Choreo
+The first 15 seconds of every FRC game involves an autonomous phase.
+Scoring as many points as possible during this phase is important because there are point bonuses and you don't have any defensive robots attempting to stop you from scoring.
+Choreo is a path planning tool that uses an intuitive GUI.
+Beyond creating simple paths, combining this movement with automatic scoring and chaining together auton paths depending on the robot's location and whether or not points were successfully scored, there are a multitude of ways to make an effective autonomous system.
+See more documentation on creating autos on the [docs](https://choreo.autos/choreolib/auto-factory/).

+To install Choreo, visit the [GitHub releases page](https://github.com/SleipnirGroup/Choreo/releases) and scroll down to Assets.
+If you are on **Windows**, use the `Choreo-<VERSION_NUMBER>-Windows-x86_64-setup.exe` installer.
+If you are on a **Debian** based Linux distro (e.g. Ubuntu) download the `Choreo-<VERSION_NUMBER>-Linux-x86_64.deb` installer, switch to the directory you installed the file in, and run `sudo apt install ./Choreo-<VERSION_NUMBER>-Linux-x86_64.deb`.
+If you are on an **Arch** based distro, simply run `yay -S slepinirgroup-choreo-bin` (or use your AUR helper of choice).

+### PhotonVision
+Most FRC games will have some form of reflective tape or AprilTags that can be easily identified by using computer vision (CV).
+Not only does CV help us generate accurate odometry and localize our robot, but it can also help create features like autoaim.
+In tandem with command-based programming, we can use AprilTag detections to line up the robot to enhance the drivers ability to score.

+PhotonVision requires a coprocessor to run CV.
+We will likely use the OrangePi or RaspberryPi with a simple networking setup to interface with the other code and subsystems using the RoboRio.

+All installation details, API documentation, and code examples can be found on the [PhotonVision documentation](https://docs.photonvision.org/en/latest/index.html).

+> [!TIP]
+> After cloning the repo, all vendor dependencies should be automatically installed after building with `./gradlew build`, but if they aren't installed, all of them can be found by hitting `Ctrl+Shift+P` and selecting the `View: Show WPILib Vendor Dependencies` option.